fsvreddit/automodmail/redditWiki.md

 `approve_user` adds the user as an approved submitter (if they are not already one).
 E.g. `approve_user: "true"`.

+You can also set a flair by adding the `set_flair` property under the `author` attribute e.g.

+    author:
+        set_flair:
+            override_flair: true
+            flair_text: "Authorised"
+            flair_css_class: "authorised"

+Properties supported for set_flair also includes `flair_template_id`.
+If override_flair is false or missing, users with existing flair won't have a new flair set.

 ### Placeholders on replies

 The following placeholders are all supported: